codeforamerica/alpha-oakland/utilities-streets/parking/residential-parking-permits/index.markdown

 ---
 layout: article
-title:  "Residential parking permits"
+title:  "Get a new Residential Parking Permit (RPP)"
 date:   2014-09-20 12:13:10
-categories: parking
+categories: utilities-streets/parking
 departments: "Parking Citation Assistance Center"
 ---

-Certain residential neighborhoods that border commercial areas within the City participate in the Residential Parking Permit (RPP) program.
-Vehicles displaying the correct permit are able to park in that neighborhood for an extended period of time.
-Parking permits are issued to a vehicle registered to an eligible address, not to a person.
-So if you move into a neighborhood that has RPP, you'll need to update the vehicle's registration to the new address with DMV before applying for a permit.
-Please remember to update both your vehicle registration and driver license as these are two separate records with DMV.
-To update online, please visit http://dmv.ca.gov/online/onlinesvcs.htm.
-Print out the update confirmation and submit it as part of your supporting documents.
-The City of Oakland requires that all delinquent parking tickets be cleared (paid or adjudicated) prior to issuance of any permit for a particular vehicle.
-To obtain citation information or pay your citation, call (800) 500-6484 or click here to go to the online payment system.
-How to Get a Residential Parking Permit
+<p class="cta">Download and complete the <a href="">application form</a> (pdf)</p>

+## What you need to know

-Complete the application: Click here to download the application Provide the qualifying documents (the name and address on the application must match those on the documents):
+* Provide the qualifying documents (the name and address on the application must match those on the documents):
-Current vehicle registration (must be registered in California to the address where permit is requested) Current California identification
+* Current vehicle registration (must be registered in California to the address where permit is requested)
+* Current California identification
-Current utility bill (a gas, electric, water or garbage bill issued within the last 30 days) or a lease agreement at address where permit is requested
+* Current utility bill (a gas, electric, water or garbage bill issued within the last 30 days) or a lease agreement at address where permit is requested

 Payment of Fees
 The cost of a permit varies by area.
 See fees section below.